 When the government agent shows up to get Screech, he's dressed as a pathetic excuse for an alien.
 Screech, looking to fool the agent, then PULLS OFF HIS FACE, revealing another alien mask.

 After the agent runs off screaming, as any normal human being would, Screech removes that alien mask as well unveiling, once again, his normal face.
 How did Screech peel off his actual

 face?
 Do we really need to delve much further into this lie?
 HE PULLED OFF HIS FACE for God's sake!

 The gang didn't go to school at Hogwarts.
 Zack did not have a Nimbus 2000.
 There were no magical powers of any kind, as it was supposed to be just a normal high school.

-THE LIE: If he isn't a male witch, then please tell me how Zack "Voldemort" Morris had the ability to FREEZE TIME.
+If he isn't a male witch, then please tell me how Zack "Voldemort" Morris had the ability to FREEZE TIME.
 Everyone would be hanging out and laughing, then all of a sudden Zack would summon his dark magic, causing time and space to stand still.
 Although this lie is hard to swallow, it's a good thing that pervert Screech never got a hold of this power or there would have been a lot of baby Turtles running around.

 6. Kelly and Jesse Can Disappear and Reappear

 Kelly and Jesse were obviously integral parts of the "Saved by the Bell" machine ... or so we thought.
 After being the love interest of Zack and Slater for years, one day they simply vanish.
 In reality, we know that contract disputes were the reason for this, but as kids we just figured Hot Sundae ditched Lisa, became a duo, and went on tour.
 That's when this "lady" comes along: